 The Company distributes its products through independent distributors to supplement the Company's existing distribution channels and to provide the Company with access to a greater number of potential customers in the United States.
-Revenues from international sales were approximately 27%, 22% and 20% in fiscal 1997, 1998 and 1999, respectively.
+Revenues from international sales were approximately 22%, 20% and 21% in fiscal 1998, 1999 and 2000, respectively.
 The Company does not separately track gross profit or expenses attributable to international sales.
 Management of the Company does not regularly evaluate international sales by region.
 Substantially, all of the Company's international sales are denominated in U.S. dollars.
 The Company has no material assets located outside of the United States.
-(See also Note 9 to the Financial Statements which begins on page 34.
+(See also Note 9 to the Financial Statements, which is included on page 36 herein.)

 Working with IBM's E-Commerce division, the Company launched its E-Commerce website (http://purchasing.occfiber.com) in March 1999.
-Initially, the E-commerce site will include only the Company's product line.
-The Company intends to look for opportunities to establish strategic alliances with other leading suppliers of communications equipment to expand the web-site's future offerings and eventually create an independent communications superstore which would offer one-stop shopping to global purchasers of communication materials.
+Initially, the E-Commerce website included only the Company's product line.
+The Company intends to look for opportunities to establish strategic alliances with other leading suppliers of communications equipment to expand the website's future offerings and eventually create an independent communications superstore which would offer one-stop shopping to global purchasers of communication materials.